will-mub/TechColo/README.md

-# AGROMOBI
+# TechColo
-AGROBI is about a mobile app and web app  aimed at empowering local farmers to improve their farming skills
+TechColo is about a mobile app and web app  aimed at empowering local farmers to improve their farming skills